Carroll County Appeals Lawyer

 Besides the district and circuit courts, there are two more levels of courts in the state.
 The Maryland Court of Appeals is the state’s highest court and only agrees to hear cases the Court considers to be of sufficient legal importance.

 The Court of Special Appeals is the intermediate appellate court located in Anne Arundel.
 Although this court has 15 judges, in most cases, only three judges will hear a particular case.
+A skilled attorney in the area could walk you through this appeals process.

 Talk to a Carroll County Appeals Attorney Today